What is a Marking Clerk?

 - Price Accuracy Supervisor

-Job Opportunities for Marking Clerks
+Is There Job Demand for Marking Clerks?

 The states with the most job growth for Marking Clerk are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Delaware, or West Virginia.
 These states have the worst job growth for this type of profession.